Mainstream Cryptocurrency Adoption Transforms Finance

 The Tesla news, and the integration of cryptocurrencies with payment services like PayPal, Neteller and Skrill, surely suggests that more and more businesses will start to accept the likes of Bitcoin as payment.
 As it stands, people have been paying particular attention to the growing popularity of cryptocurrencies in the gambling industry.

-Some well-established, “mainstream” casino and betting sites already support Bitcoin along more traditional deposit and withdrawal methods like debit cards and e-wallets.
-We’ve also seen the rise of a new generation of crypto casinos, which deal exclusively in digital currency and utilise blockchain technology to provide unprecedented anonymity to gamblers.
-Personal details aren’t required to play at these casinos, after all.
+Some well-established mainstream casino and betting sites already support Bitcoin.
+They also offer traditional deposit and withdrawal methods like debit cards and e-wallets.
+A new generation of crypto casinos has also emerged.
+These casinos deal exclusively in digital currency and use blockchain technology to provide strong anonymity to gamblers.
+Personal details aren’t required to play at these casinos.

 This side of the gambling industry is still in its infancy.
-For example, in the UK you can’t yet legally access crypto-fuelled casino sites as they haven’t been sanctioned by the Gambling Commission.
-Still, this will likely change in the years to come – for all the hype, we’re in very early days both in terms of Bitcoin betting and cryptocurrency usage in general.
+For example, in the UK, you can’t yet legally access crypto-fuelled casino sites.
+They haven’t been sanctioned by the Gambling Commission.
+Still, this will likely change in the years to come.
+Despite all the hype, we’re in very early days for both Bitcoin betting and mainstream cryptocurrency adoption.

 “Bitcoin’s open architecture and lack of red tape makes it a fertile platform for innovation and a check on the power of governments,” he wrote in Ars Technica.
 “But these same characteristics make the network a nightmare for financial institutions that do need to offer consumer protections and comply with money laundering laws.”

 Still, these are mere details in the grand scheme of things.
 Cryptocurrency is no fringe interest anymore.
-When you have the world’s richest human Elon Musk loudly proclaiming his faith, and major financial institutions integrating crypto into their platforms, then it’s clear a permanent foundation has been built for mainstream growth.
-It’s now just a matter of waiting and seeing how businesspeople and legislators deal with the new reality – they’ll have to grapple with everything from crypto regulation to the environmental impact of Bitcoin mining.
+Elon Musk, the world’s richest person, has openly shown his support for crypto.
+Major financial institutions are also integrating cryptocurrencies into their platforms.
+This shows that a strong foundation for mainstream cryptocurrency adoption has been built.
+Now, it’s a matter of waiting to see how business leaders and lawmakers respond.
+They will have to address issues like crypto regulation and the environmental impact of Bitcoin mining.

 To quote Daniel Ives, analyst at Wedbush Securities, “the trend of transactions, Bitcoin investments, and blockchain driven initiatives could surge over the coming years as this bitcoin mania is not a fad in our opinion, but rather the start of a new age on the digital currency front.”